-Quantum key distribution (QKD) is a technique that allows two users, traditionally called Alice and Bob, to exchange a cryptographic key in an information-theoretic secure way.
+Quantum key distribution (QKD) is a technique that allows two distant parties, traditionally called Alice and Bob, to exchange a cryptographic key in an information-theoretic secure way.
 This means that the security of the key relies on information theory and cannot be broken even by an eavesdropper with unlimited resources.

-Since the first QKD proposal, the BB84 protocol~\cite{QKD-BB84}, much progress, both theoretical and experimental, has been made in the field.
+The first QKD proposal was the BB84 protocol, introduced by Bennett and Brassard in 1984~\cite{QKD-BB84} (subsequently, Ekert introduced the E91 protocol in 1991~\cite{QKD-E91}), which was proven secure several years later~\cite{QKD-BB84-rate1,QKD-renner-keyrate,QKD-Winter-Keyrate}.
+Since then, much progress, both theoretical and experimental, has been made in the field.
 The practicality of this technology is underlined by numerous experimental and even commercial endeavors, supporting its development~\cite{QKD-survey,she:17,raz:19,xu:19}.

-Most QKD protocols require Alice or Bob to share a quantum state, or a direct quantum channel, and to perform quantum operations, i.e. operations on quantum bits (qubits) that do not have any counterpart in classical communication, such as generation or measurement in multiple bases.
+Most QKD protocols require Alice or Bob to share a quantum state, or a direct quantum channel, and to perform quantum operations, i.e., operations on quantum bits (qubits) that do not have any counterpart in classical communication, such as generation or measurement in multiple bases.